-There are currently 352 active concerns.
-As anticipated, a reduction in concerns was noted during December 2022 in line with previous years due to the Christmas period, however, we had a significant increase in January also in line with previous years.
+We currently have 352 active concerns.
+As anticipated, we noted a reduction in concerns during December which is in line with previous years due to the Christmas period, however, we had a significant increase in January also in line with previous years.
 Surgery and Medicine Clinical Boards consistently receive the highest number of concerns, the high volumes of concerns received in Medicine and Surgery Clinical Board is in line with the number of patient contacts and complex care both Clinical Board's provide.
 The number of necessary cancellations and delays due to Covid or Industrial Action and the significant increase and demand on services like EU.

-The second chart demonstrates the 10 main themes noted in Concerns.
+The graph below demonstrates the 10 main themes noted in Concerns.